-On January 1, 2018, the Company adopted IFRS 15 Revenue from Contracts with Customers.
-The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
+The Company uses a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgement thresholds have been introduced which may affect the timing of revenue recognized.